processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 {{< figure src="processing-capacitive-touch-simple.jpg" link="processing-capacitive-touch-simple.jpg" title="Using Capacitive Touch in Processing" >}}

+In order to focus on capacitive touch sensing and sound synthesis in this tutorial, I will leave out much of the details behind drawing objects using Processing and instead will provide a ready-to-go code that you will use in the next few steps.

-Let's get started working on the sketch by drawing the shapes on the screen and making them respond to the touch.
+Let's get started working on the sketch by drawing the shapes on the screen using my "Shape" class and making them respond to the touch.

 ### 5.1 Using "Shape" Class